CADRE Dispatch

 • Distance Drill: Start at 25 Yards at the low ready and fire two shots as fast as possible at a 10-inch target.

-I conducted each of these drills a handful of times and aggregated an average time to see if there was a notable time between each gun.
+I conducted each of these drills a handful of times and averaged the times to see if there was a notable difference between each gun.
 Each drill has an accuracy qualifier and a time qualifier.

 Accuracy